New Zealand and South Island storage are both in the Normal range.

-- Over the last week (Sunday to Sunday) available storage in the North Island has increased and the South Island has increased.
+- Over the last week (Sunday to Sunday) available storage in the North Island has decreased and the South Island has decreased.

-- Inflows over the last 4 weeks (Sunday to Sunday) in the North Island have been below average and in the South Island they have been above average.
+- Inflows over the last 4 weeks (Sunday to Sunday) in the North Island have been below average and in the South Island they have been below average.